Rhode Island (RI)

 As farm to school has grown, so have the local options students enjoy at meal time.
 Many schools are serving fresh and local fruits, vegetables, dairy, proteins, or grains daily, a few times a week, or weekly.
 Schools meet federal nutritional standards and students get healthy, flavorful, options.

-Percent of F2S SFAs Total F2S SFAs
+Percent of SFAs Number of SFAs

 Serve local fruit at least weekly